Walthamstow Hall: History

-From just five girls in 1838 the school expanded rapidly and despite many building extensions and leasing of the adjoining property it was obvious that the site was just not big enough.
-The school continued to grow and the waiting list ever increased.
+From just five girls in 1838 the school expanded rapidly and despite many building extensions and leasing of the adjoining property it was obvious that the site was not big enough and the waiting list increased.
 Walthamstow was no longer a country village as the railway had arrived.
-10 years later it was decided to move to Sevenoaks.

-Mrs Foulger's daughter Emily, who many year later married the physician Philip Henry Pye-Smith, lived in Sevenoaks, and found a suitable site for the building of the new school.
+John and Dorothy Foulger's daughter Mary Anne Lydia Pye-Smith lived in Sevenoaks, and that became the site for the building of the new school.
 The architect was Edward C Robins (the same firm which built Caterham School in 1880).
 The foundation stone was laid at Sevenoaks on 26 June 1878 by the Rt Hon W E Forster MP.
-Four years later in 1882 the building was completed and the school community moved in.
+Four years later in 1882 the building was completed, and the school community moved in.

-The same year the girls moved into their new Sevenoaks home, two whole classes were sent up for the Cambridge examinations.
-Throughout its history girls have gone on to make their mark on the world.
+The same year the girls moved into their new Sevenoaks home; two whole classes were sent up for the Cambridge examinations.
 Leavers in the late 19th century gained places and scholarships at universities.
-Some were the first women admitted to universities which historically had only ever admitted young men.

 The school was recognised in 1903.
-Girls had been taking the Cambridge Examinations but Miss Hare invited an inspection by the University of London so that their examinations could be taken instead.
+Girls had been taking the Cambridge Examinations, but Miss Hare invited an inspection by the University of London so that their examinations could be taken instead.
 This evolved to become one General School Examination.
-In 1904 the Gymnasium then called the 'Play-Room' was opened in the same year that day-girls were first admitted after much consideration.
+In 1904 the Gymnasium then called the 'Play-Room' was opened in the same year that daygirls were first admitted.

-Miss Hare had the burden of responsibility for the welfare and safety of the girls during the war years.
-As a result, the hardships which ensued made it possible for Walthamstow Hall and Eltham College, in a similar circumstance, to make a Joint Church Appeal for £10,000 in 1921.
-They had the backing of the two Missionary Societies and the funding was received the following year.
-To ensure the future, negotiations were entered into with the Board of Education for the receipt of a Government Grant.
-Miss Euphemia Leys Ramsay was appointed as Miss Hare's successor in 1922.

-Miss Ramsay was keen to encourage extra curricular and cultural activities and even today the school holds a 'Ramsay Occasion' in her memory when a distinguished lecturer from the world of the Arts/Media is invited.
+Walthamstow Hall and Eltham College, in a similar circumstance, made a successful Joint Church Appeal for £10,000 in 1921.
+They had the backing of the two Missionary Societies.
+Negotiations with the Board of Education resulted in the receipt of a Government Grant.
+Euphemia Leys Ramsay was appointed as Miss Hare's successor as head in 1922.
+Today the school holds a 'Ramsay Occasion' in her memory when a distinguished lecturer from the world of the Arts/Media is invited.

 From 1940 to 1945 Walthamstow Hall was in the battle zone of the Second World War.
-Miss Ramsay's spirit and cheerfulness belied the stresses and strains of her responsibility.
-On the night of 21 September 1940 when the new laboratory, craft rooms and old gymnasium were destroyed by bombs and damage caused to the whole school she remained undaunted, and as a result so too did the staff and 37 boarders who were in residence!
-Luckily no one was hurt.
+On the night of 21 September 1940 when the new laboratory, craft rooms and old gymnasium were destroyed by bombs and damage caused to the whole school but no one was hurt.